hegdeadithyak/Neural-Networks/README.md

 ## License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [EPL2.0-LICENSE](LICENSE).